meeplemaker/idl4-cc-rpi-install/README.md

 ![Node-RED script 1](/img/node-red-script-1.png)

-It will ask if we want to use specific settings - we'll leave this up for now.
-So press **N**
+It will ask if we want to use specific settings - we'll leave it like this.
+Just press **N**

 ![Node-RED script 2](/img/node-red-script-2.png)